Core Web Vitals represents Google’s top three-page experience metrics. Google explains page experience as a

 signal that measures aspects of how users perceive the experience of interacting with a web page

-According to Google, optimizing these factors
+According to Google, optimizing core web vital factors

 makes the web more delightful for users across all web browsers and surfaces, and helps sites evolve towards user expectations on mobile.